-With New York City officially in its second phase of reopening, restaurants were allowed to open for outdoor dining on Monday.
-This includes not only sidewalk and patio seating, but it lets establishments set up tables in adjacent parking spots.
-And come next month, certain open streets will be open, too.
-To help you decide where to eat first, we’ve begun compiling a list of restaurants offering outdoor dining, neighborhood by neighborhood.
+With outdoor dining in New York City extended through October, there are countless spots to dine al fresco, with restaurants able to set up seating on sidewalks, adjacent parking spots, rooftops, and gardens.
+To help you decide where to eat first, we’ve begun compiling a list of some of the best restaurants offering outdoor dining, neighborhood by neighborhood.
 This is by no means an exhaustive list, so we hope that you, our readers, will share more restaurants with us that we can add to this list.

 Popular southern comfort food restaurant Melba’s made headlines this week when they debuted their David Rockwell-designed outdoor seating, which coincided with a visit from the Mayor.
 Another reason you’ll feel good visiting–owner Melba Wilson has helped countless NYC restaurants over the past few months as president of the NYC Hospitality Alliance.